NicolaiRidani/django-cms/docs/who-is-behind-django-cms/index.rst

 The best way to donate is to become a member of the association and pay membership fees.
 The funding is funneled back into core development and community projects.

-* :ref:`Sign up for more information about becoming a member of the dCA <https://www.django-cms.org/en/sign-up/>`_
+* `Sign up for more information about becoming a member of the dCA <https://www.django-cms.org/en/sign-up/>`_